 Tenses and modes – What’s up with that?

-French verbs are rarely used in their infinitive form – to be, to have… They are conjugated according to the subject in the sentence, often a pronoun – I, it, they, the cats… – the mode – indicative, conditional – and the tense – present, past, future.
+French verbs are rarely used in their infinitive form – to be, to have… They are conjugated according to the subject in the sentence, often a pronoun – I, it, they, the cats… – the mode – I like, I would like.
+There’s also the tense to consider – I like, I like, I will like.
+And a very French concept are the verb groups – 1st, 2nd and 3rd group.

 In most French grammar, you’ll notice that French verbs are separated into 3 groups.
 That helps a bit in terms of conjugation pattern.